chevcast/shotgun/README.md

         ]
     }

 The lines are contained in an array.
-Each line object contains the text that will be displayed for that line and an `options` object containing meta information about the line such as bold, italic, underline, etc. charByChar is true by default; it tells the UI that if it can it should print out the line character by character to give it that movie-style terminal feel.
+Each line object contains the text that will be displayed for that line and an `options` object containing meta information about the line such as bold, italic, underline, etc. You can see that `charByChar` is true by default without you setting it; this tells the UI that if it can it should print out the line character by character to give it that movie-style terminal feel.
 The UI can then apply whatever display options it is capable of providing, but the options can be safely ignored if necessary.
 For example, if you were writing a console application then bold, italics, and underline wouldn't be possible.
 The options are just metadata that does not have to be used.
+We include `charByChar: true` by default for a couple reasons.
+First, many people want every line of text to be displayed character by character but they don't want to have to set a line property every single time they use `log()`.
+Second, [shotgun-client](https://npmjs.org/package/shotgun-client) includes character by character typing by default and uses this line option.
+So by default it is true and you are able to set it to false where necessary, such as when displaying HTML markup (which breaks if JavaScript tries to print out HTML tags character by character into the browser).
+If you don't want it true by default then simply ignore the line option in your UI; it is not required.

 ### The 'help' command